Skip to content

 Is 23andMe worth it in 2026?

-It is worth it if you want health plus ancestry together.
+It is worth it if you want FDA-reviewed health screening packaged with ancestry.
 For genealogy-focused work, AncestryDNA is the stronger starting point.

 Which 23andMe tier should you buy?

 If health reporting is the reason you are considering 23andMe, start with Premium at $199.
-The $99 entry tier covers ancestry only.
+The $99 Ancestry Service tier covers ancestry only.

 Can 23andMe diagnose a disease?

 No. The reports are screening tools, not diagnoses.
-The company says they should not replace clinical evaluation or medical decision-making.
+The FDA, CDC, and 23andMe itself say results should not replace clinical evaluation.

 What changed with 23andMe in 2025?

-23andMe announced its Chapter 11 process on March 23, 2025.
-TTAM Research Institute completed the acquisition of its assets on July 14, 2025, and the consumer DNA service continues to operate.
+23andMe filed Chapter 11 on March 23, 2025.
+TTAM Research Institute, a nonprofit public-benefit corporation, completed the asset acquisition on July 14, 2025, and the consumer service continues to operate.

 1. 1.